Skeptic: Promoting Science and Critical Thinking

 Skeptic Vol 14n03 cover

-Junior Skeptic is bound within Skeptic magazine.
+Junior Skeptic can also be found within this issue of Skeptic magazine.

 in this issue